Promoting British Values at St Paul’s Catholic Primary School

 This is a fundamental part of our faith.
 Our ethos and behaviour policy are based on our school mission statement where, "In the family of St Paul's, we live and learn with Jesus' loving arms around us".
 Assemblies promote respect for others and the importance of good manners.
 All pupils are taught the importance of self-respect, honesty and fair play.
 Pupils work collaboratively and value others’ opinions.

 Tolerance of those of Different Faiths and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Our new knowledge curriculum provides opportunities to study different cultures and faiths.
-In our RE scheme of work and house meetings pupils learn about festivals and prayer in different world religions.
+In our RE scheme of work pupils learn about festivals and prayer in different world religions.
 This is supported by visits to places of worship.